ansible/instruqt/tracks/devops-controller/03-update-app/assignment.md

 _Gitea_ created `ZIP` and `TAR.GZ` files associated with the new tag.
 In the above screenshot, the tag name is `v2.52.0`.

-We’ll use this tag number and artefacts in the next challenge.
+We’ll use this tag number and artifacts in the next challenge.

 ✅ Next Challenge
 ===